 TRAINING AND QUALIFICATIONS

-I am accredited by the UK Council for Psychotherapy (UKCP) and a member of the British Association for Counselling and Psychotherapy (BACP).
-I gained my accreditation after completing 5 years of training – a foundation course followed by a 4-year PG diploma course in Counselling and Psychotherapy, at the Centre for Counselling and Psychotherapy Education (CCPE) in London.
-My therapy sessions follow the standards of good practice regulated by the BACP and I also abide by the UKCP’s Code of Ethics.
-The UKCP and the BACP are two of the main UK bodies which provide guidelines and industry approved accreditation for professionals in the fields of Counselling and Psychotherapy.
+I gained my accreditation with UKCP after completing 5 years of training – a foundation course followed by a 4-year PG diploma course in Counselling and Psychotherapy, at the Centre for Counselling and Psychotherapy Education (CCPE) in London.
+The diploma itself is accredited with both the UKCP and the BACP (British Association for Counselling and Psychotherapy).
+The UKCP and the BACP are the two main bodies which provide guidelines and industry approved accreditation for training and professionals in the fields of Psychotherapy and Counselling.

 1. Psychodynamic: which looks at the interplay between the conscious and unconscious mind, with a focus on the influence of early life experiences on the present.